-- 6.9 When the Chairperson rises or speaks during a meeting of the Council: - (a) any Councillor then speaking or seeking to speak must cease speaking and, if standing, immediately resume their seat, and - (b) every Councillor present must be silent to enable the Chairperson to be heard without interruption.
+- 6.9 When the chairperson rises or speaks during a meeting of the council: - (a) any councillor then speaking or seeking to speak must cease speaking and, if standing, immediately resume their seat, and - (b) every councillor present must be silent to enable the chairperson to be heard without interruption.

-7 Modes of address
+7 Modes of Address

-- 7.1 If the Chairperson is the Mayor, they are to be addressed as 'Mr Mayor' or 'Madam Mayor'. - 7.2 Where the Chairperson is not the Mayor, they are to be addressed as either 'Mr Chairperson' or 'Madam Chairperson'.
+- 7.1 If the chairperson is the mayor, they are to be addressed as 'Mr Mayor' or 'Madam Mayor'. - 7.2 Where the chairperson is not the mayor, they are to be addressed as either 'Mr Chairperson 'or 'Madam Chairperson'. - 7.3 A councillor is to be addressed as 'Councillor [surname]'. - 7.4 A council officer is to be addressed by their official designation or as Mr/Ms [surname].

-- 7.3 A Councillor is to be addressed as 'Councillor [surname]'. - 7.4 A Council officer is to be addressed by their official designation or as Mr/Ms [surname]. - 8 Order of business for Ordinary Council meetings - 8.1 At a meeting of the Council held annually, the general order of business is as fixed by resolution of the Council. - 8.2 This clause has been deleted. - Note: Councils must use either clause 8.1 or 8.2. - 8.3 The order of business as fixed under clause 8.1 may be altered for a particular meeting of the Council if a motion to that effect is passed at that meeting.
-Such a motion can be moved without notice. - Note: Clause 13 allows Council to deal with items of business by exception. - 8.4 Despite clauses 10.20-10.30, only the mover of a motion referred to in clause 8.3 may speak to the motion before it is put. - 9 Consideration of business at Council meetings
+8 Order of Business for Ordinary Council Meetings

+- 8.1 At a meeting of the council held annually, the general order of business is as fixed by resolution of the council. - 8.2 This clause has been deleted.

+Note: Councils must use either clause 8.1 or 8.2.

+8.3 The order of business as fixed under [8.1/8.2] [delete whichever is not applicable] may be altered for a particular meeting of the council if a motion to that effect is passed at that meeting.
+Such a motion can be moved without notice.

+Note: If adopted, Part 13 allows council to deal with items of business by exception.

+8.4 Despite clauses 10.20 -10.30, only the mover of a motion referred to in clause 8.3 may speak to the motion before it is put.

+9 Consideration of Business at Council Meetings

-Business that can be dealt with at a Council meeting
+Business that can be dealt with at a council meeting

-- 9.1 The Council must not consider business at a meeting of the Council: - (a) unless a Councillor has given notice of the business, as required by clause 3.10, and - (b) unless notice of the business has been sent to the Councillors in accordance with clause 3.7 in the case of an Ordinary meeting or clause 3.9 in the case of an Extraordinary meeting called in an emergency. - 9.2 Clause 9.1 does not apply to the consideration of business at a meeting, if the business: - (a) is already before, or directly relates to, a matter that is already before the Council, or - (b) is the election of a Chairperson to preside at the meeting, or - (c) subject to clause 9.9, is a matter or topic put to the meeting by way of a Mayoral minute, or - (d) is a motion for the adoption of recommendations of a committee, including, but not limited to, a committee of the Council. - 9.3 Despite clause 9.1, business may be considered at a meeting of the Council even though due notice of the business has not been given to the Councillors if: - (a) a motion is passed to have the business considered at the meeting, and - (b) the business to be considered is ruled by the Chairperson to be of great urgency on the grounds that it requires a decision by the Council before the next scheduled Ordinary meeting of the Council. - 9.4 A motion moved under clause 9.3(a) can be moved without notice.
-Despite clauses 10.20-10.30, only the mover of a motion referred to in clause 9.3(a) can speak to the motion before it is put. - 9.5 A motion of dissent cannot be moved against a ruling by the Chairperson under clause 9.3(b).
+- 9.1 The council must not consider business at a meeting of the council: - (a) unless a councillor has given notice of the business, as required by clause 3.10, and - (b) unless notice of the business has been sent to the councillors in accordance with clause 3.7 in the case of an ordinary meeting or clause 3.9 in the case of an extraordinary meeting called in an emergency. - 9.2 Clause 9.1 does not apply to the consideration of business at a meeting, if the business: - (a) is already before, or directly relates to, a matter that is already before the council, or

+- (b) is the election of a chairperson to preside at the meeting, or - (c) subject to clause 9.9, is a matter or topic put to the meeting by way of a mayoral minute, or - (d) is a motion for the adoption of recommendations of a committee, including, but not limited to, a committee of the council. - 9.3 Despite clause 9.1, business may be considered at a meeting of the council even though due notice of the business has not been given to the councillors if: - (a) a motion is passed to have the business considered at the meeting, and - (b) the business to be considered is ruled by the chairperson to be of great urgency on the grounds that it requires a decision by the council before the next scheduled ordinary meeting of the council. - 9.4 A motion moved under clause 9.3(a) can be moved without notice.
+Despite clauses 10.20-10.30, only the mover of a motion referred to in clause 9.3(a) can speak to the motion before it is put. - 9.5 A motion of dissent cannot be moved against a ruling by the chairperson under clause 9.3(b).